Family Medicine Residency Programs

 Bismarck Center for Family Medicine

-The UND Center for Family Medicine in Bismarck, N.D., is administered by the UND School of Medicine and Health Sciences.
+The UND Center for Family Medicine in Bismarck, N.D., is administered by the UND School of Medicine & Health Sciences.
 The program is fully accredited and has graduated more than 130 physicians since 1979.
 The program is a three-year program and accepts five first year residents annually through the match system.

 Located in the center of North Dakota, the Bismarck and Mandan community serves as the hub for a trade area that stretches 150,000 miles covering North Dakota, eastern Montana and northern South Dakota.